 - Monkseaton High School Sixth Form encourages applications from students currently in Year 11 as well as students from other institutions. - All internal applicants must complete a 10 minute guidance meeting during year 11 to ensure quality information, advice and guidance is given, to ensure students select the appropriate pathway and courses for their ability and future ambitions. - All external applicants must complete an application form and return this to the Sixth Form Administrator by the final day of term prior to the September start date.
 External applicants must also provide a reference from their current school's Head of Year.
-External applicants are also required to attend a tour of the school and a guidance meeting with a member of the Sixth Form Team. - All information relating to applications is contained within the Sixth Form prospectus, a copy of which can be found on the school website. - A Sixth Form Open Evening is held annually (in January) and all potential applicants are encouraged to attend. - The school aims to inform applicants whether or not they have been successful in securing a place by the Easter break or end of Term 4. - Successful external applicants will also receive a formal written acceptance of the offer with details of how to enrol in August by the Easter break or end of Term 4. - Should a student fail to attend the courses or achieve the required entry requirements, the school reserves the right to withdraw the offer of a place in the Sixth Form. - All students must attend an enrolment meeting prior to the beginning of the term to ensure students choose the right courses for their ability, interest and future career ambitions.
+External applicants are also required to attend a tour of the school and a guidance meeting with a member of the Sixth Form Team. - All information relating to applications is contained within the Sixth Form prospectus, a copy of which can be found on the school website. - A Sixth Form Open Evening is held annually and all potential applicants are encouraged to attend. - The school aims to inform applicants whether or not they have been successful insecuring a place by the Easter break or end of Term 4. - Successful external applicants will also receive a formal written acceptance of the offer with details of how to enrol in August by the Easter break or end of Term 4. - Should a student fail to attend the courses or achieve the required entry requirements, the school reserves the right to withdraw the offer of a place in the Sixth Form. - All students must attend an enrolment meeting prior to the beginning of the term to ensure students choose the right courses for their ability, interest and future career ambitions.
 For Year 12 students, this will be on GCSE results day. - A student who cannot attend any of the enrolment days above must attend an enrolment session between 3-4pm on the first Monday and Tuesday of term in September.
 For internal applicants who know they are not available on these days, they should complete a Pre-Enrolment form which is to be handed into the Sixth Form Administrator.
 A student will not be allowed to start a course without attending an enrolment meeting.

-• Students who are in the Football Academy will be required to enrol on one of the above slots, but they will begin their training with the school during the summer holidays.
+- Any student who has a Statement of Special Educational Needs or EHCP which names the school, will be admitted to Yr.12, provided the student also meets the general and course specific entry requirements. - Students who are in the Football Academy will be required to enrol on one of the above slots, but they will begin their training with the school during the summer holidays.